vfmd/vfmd-spec/specification.md

         `url` + _ref-definition-trailing-sequence_
         `<url>` + _ref-definition-trailing-sequence_

+        The matching substring for the first parenthesized subexpression in the pattern shall be called the _unprocessed url string_.
         The matching substring for the last parenthesized subexpression in the pattern shall be called the _ref-definition-trailing-sequence_.